Twisted Alexander Modules of Hyperplane Arrangement Complements: Roots of twisted Alexander polynomials

-As pointed out in \cref{lemwelldef}, the twisted Reidemeister torsion is independent of the choice of bases up to multiplication by a unit in $\Ft$.
+As pointed out in \cref{lemwelldef}, the twisted Reidemeister torsion for acyclic complexes is independent of the choice of bases up to multiplication by a unit in $\Ft$, and, as we will see in the proof of \cref{H}, we only consider the twisted Reidemeister torsion of acyclic complexes in this proof.
 Since all of those pieces (including $X$) have the homotopy type of a $2$-dimensional CW-complex, then the only non-trivial Alexander polynomials are the $0$-th and the first ones for all of those spaces, and by \cref{lemtorpol}, we have that

-for all of the relevant spaces in this problem ($X$, $N$, $\bigsqcup\limits_{k=1}^s\bigsqcup\limits_i T_i^k$ and $\bigsqcup_{k+1}^s S^3_k\backslash L_k$)
+for all of the relevant spaces in this problem ($X$, $N$, $\bigsqcup\limits_{k,i} T_i^k$ and $\bigsqcup\limits_{k=1}^s S^3_k\backslash L_k$).

 By \cref{lemtorsion}, we have that

 were $\tau(\cH)$ is the torsion of a complex.